William Ponting and Mary Pearce

 Hester married William Baker on 2 May 1803 in Berkeley.
 The witnesses were William Baker, Elizabeth Ponting and Henry Clark.

 William Baker had been baptised at Berkeley on 13 May 1782.
 He was the son of William Baker, yeoman of Clapton.
-I believe that his mother was Sarah Neale who died on 14 March 1794.
+His mother was Sarah Neale who died on 14 March 1794.
+He had a sister Mary Baker who was baptised on 20 December 1785 at Berkeley.
+She married Daniel Long on 22 December 1808 at Berkeley (see below).

 William and Hester had six sons and four daughters